Admittedly, Christians have not done a good job at speaking out against racism.

 In the Judeo-Christian tradition, the phrase “God created man in his own image” unites all people with the mutual trait of God’s “image,” because all people are descendants of the first-created humans.
 In spite of any differing visible genetic traits between them, humanity equally shares in God’s likeness.
 This means hatred or oppression of any kind towards any person not only shows contempt for the person, but also “shows contempt for their Maker” (Proverbs 14:31), whose image they bear.

 Jesus echoes this idea in his teaching to his followers—that “as you did it to one of the least of these my brothers and sisters, you did it to me” (Matt.
 25:40).
 On the flip side, whatever we neglect to do to others, “as you did not do it to one of the least of these, you did not do it to me” (Matt.
 25:45).

 Being racist is an offense against God because it despises people who are made in his image.

-Whether you agree with creation Biblically, this likely aligns with what you believe biologically—that all humans are derived from a singular family tree.
+Whether or not you agree with the Biblical account of creation, this likely aligns with what you believe biologically—that all humans are derived from a singular family tree.
 Jesus alluded to this when he referred to the marginalized as his brothers and sisters (Matt.
 25:40), or again when he commanded his followers to go to “all nations” (Matt.
 28:19) and baptize them into the family (Gal.
 3:26-27) of God.
-Jesus commanded this because, as one first-century Church leader admitted, “God does not show favoritism but accepts people from every nation” (Acts 10:34).
+Jesus commanded this because, as one first-century church leader admitted, “God does not show favoritism but accepts people from every nation” (Acts 10:34).

 For Jesus, our acceptance into the Heavenly Father’s family meant more than salvation.